-Similar to our current Compensation Policy, the Amended Compensation Policy continues to link pay to performance and to align our executive officers' interests with those of the Company and of our shareholders.
-It allows us to provide meaningful incentives that reflect both the Company's short and long-term goals and performance, as well as the executive officers' individual performance and impact on shareholder value, while providing compensation that is competitive in the global marketplace in which we recruit talent and is designed to reduce incentives for our executive officers to take excessive risks.
+Similar to our current Compensation Policy, the Proposed Compensation Policy continues to link pay to performance and to align our executive officers' interests with those of the Company and of our shareholders.
+It allows us to provide meaningful incentives that reflect both the Company's short and long-term goals and performance, as well as the executive officers' individual performance and impact on shareholder value, while providing compensation that is competitive in the global marketplace in which we are required to recruit and retain talent, and is designed to reduce incentives for our executive officers to take excessive risks vis-à-vis short term volatility in the Company's markets and industry.